eugene-zuban/design-patterns/README.md

 ### What is this repository for? ###

-This repo includes implementation on PHP of Design Patterns described in "Design Patterns Elements of Reusable Object-Oriented Software" book by Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides.
+This repo includes Design Patterns and their inmpelemtation in PHP.
+Information about patterns that are described here can be found in the "Design Patterns - Elements of Reusable Object-Oriented Software" book by GOF and in Wikipedia.

-I'm still working on it and plan to add new Design Patterns when they will be ready.
+I'm still working on it and plan to add new patternsperiodically.

 ### Examples of Design Patterns ###